adityakmehrotra/Interval-Scheduling/README.md

 ### Run the Code
 - Downloard the required files:
-- You can run the `Furthest_Algorithm.java` file through your IDE/Console.
+- You can run the `weighted_problem.java` file through your IDE/Console.